mishfish123/covid-19-au-twitter/README.md

 __Description__

-A couple of simple scripts I used when I was in responsible for twitter promotions at https://covid-19-au.com/, from April 2020 to the start of May 2020.
+A couple of simple scripts I used when I was in responsible for twitter promotions at https://covid-19-au.com/, from April 2020 to the start of May 2020 (7th of May 2020).
 During this time I was responsible for

 * co-ordinating posts on the twitter platform
 * writing pitches and creating promotional videos about new website features on the twitter platform